danielneil/Smart-Worm-Habitat/research/bin-design.md

 ## The Breaker Bar's Winch

-The breaker bar is pulled by an electrical or hydraulically powered winch, which drags the breaker bar end-to-end using a long thick wire.
+The breaker bar is pulled by an electric or hydraulically powered winch, which drags the breaker bar, end-to-end, using a long length of thick wire.

 ## Design Drafting